Ethical Investing: Profiting with Conscience

 In the simplest terms: you will be choosing to invest in companies that adhere to your personal belief of what is good or, at least, acceptable.

 For example, you want to invest in manufacturing.
-Would you prefer to invest in a manufacturing company known for its environmental safety procedures or would you rather invest in one that does not have these precautions in place?
-Ethical investing leaves you to choose the former option so that you know your money is being used by a company that takes steps to take care of the environment.
+Would you prefer to invest in a manufacturing company known for its environmental safety policy, such as Kimberly-Clark, or would you rather invest in one that does not have these precautions in place?

 Of course, it is important to note that profits still depend on how much research you are willing to do before investing.
 Just because a company adheres to ethical standards does not mean it immediately deserves your patronage.
 Do not invest on ethical aspects alone but, rather, use this as an additional factor for making your investment choice.